redox-os/ion/CONTRIBUTING.md

 Regression tests are both integration and unit tests, depending on the bug.

 Integration tests are much more useful in general, as they cover real world use cases and stress larger portions of the code base at once.
+See [this section][integration test] on how integration tests are done for Ion.

 Yet unit tests still have their place, as they are able to test bits of functionality which may not necessarily be covered by existing integration tests.